WCTV: News operation

 WCTV produces 31 hours per week of local news (five hours per day on weekdays; three hours per day Saturday and Sunday).
-Through a news-share agreement, WCTV also produces local newscasts for the area's Fox affiliate WTWC-DT2 (owned by the Sinclair Broadcast Group): the hour-long Fox 49 Morning News; and Fox 49 News at 10 - in both cases, the only local newscasts in their time periods.
+Through a news-share agreement, WCTV also produces local newscasts for the area's Fox affiliate WTWC-DT2 (owned by Sinclair Broadcast Group): the hour-long Fox 49 Morning News; and Fox 49 News at 10—in both cases, the only local newscasts in their time periods.
 All news programming can be seen in high definition (down-converted to air in WTWC-DT2's 720p format) featuring a different graphics package and music theme than WCTV.
 The shows originate from this station's primary set at its studios but with unique graphics and branding.

 WCTV has traditionally been the market's dominant station in the ratings due in part to the fact that it was the only commercial station in the area until WTXL's launch.
 WTWC has never been a contender in the market because its two attempts to air local newscasts were both unsuccessful.
-The second news department operated by that station (lasting from 1997 until 2000) was shuttered due to poor viewership and budget cuts.
+The second news department operated by that station (lasting from 1997 until 2000) was shuttered due to poor viewership, and new ownership instituting budget cuts upon taking control of the station.

 During its time as a semi-satellite, WSWG simulcasted all local newscasts from WCTV, except for weeknights at 5 and 5:30.
 Although that station did not produce any separate southwestern-Georgia-specific segments during the simulcasted shows, WCTV formerly operated a news bureau in Valdosta.
 It also formerly maintained bureaus in Thomasville on North Broad Street, and in Moultrie at WSWG's sales office.

 WCTV's former reporters assigned to southwest Georgia did not use any localized WSWG identification.
 WCTV did not provide news coverage of Albany despite WSWG being its CBS affiliate.
 However, there was severe weather coverage for all of the Albany market when conditions warranted, such as during a tornado warning.
-WCTV upgraded its news production to high definition level on August 3, 2009 and the simulcasts on WSWG were included in the switch.
+WCTV upgraded its news production to high-definition level on August 3, 2009, and the simulcasts on WSWG were included in the switch.